Harry Anderson (artist): Biography

 Harry's father Joseph named all his male children "Joseph" so each son went by their middle names, thus Harry Anderson is the name he went by.
 Originally intending to be a mathematician, in 1925 while attending the University of Illinois, Joseph Harry Anderson discovered a talent and love for drawing and painting.
-In 1927, he moved to Syracuse, New York and attended the Syracuse School of Art with friend and fellow artist Tom Lovell for classical art education.
+In 1927, he moved to Syracuse, New York, and attended the Syracuse University School of Art with friend and fellow artist Tom Lovell for classical art education.
 He graduated in 1931 during the Great Depression and had difficulty making a living.
 Within a year he earned enough by doing art for magazines to return home to Chicago.
-By 1937 he was working on national advertising campaigns and doing work for several major magazines, the names of his clients were American Airlines, American Magazine, Buster Brown Shoes, Coca-Cola, Collier's, Cosmopolitan, Cream of Wheat, Esso, Ford, Good Housekeeping, Humble Oil, John Hancock Mutual Life Insurance Company, Ladies' Home Journal, Massachusetts Mutual, Ovaltine, Redbook, The Saturday Evening Post, Woman's Home Companion, Wyeth and others.
+By 1937 he was working on national advertising campaigns and doing work for several major magazines; the names of his clients were American Airlines, American Magazine, Buster Brown Shoes, Coca-Cola, Collier's, Cosmopolitan, Cream of Wheat, Esso, Ford, Good Housekeeping, Humble Oil, John Hancock Mutual Life Insurance Company, Ladies' Home Journal, Massachusetts Mutual, Ovaltine, Redbook, The Saturday Evening Post, Woman's Home Companion, Wyeth and others.

 In 1938, Anderson married Ruth Young Huebel, a girl who worked in his building and posed for him on one occasion.
 The following year he went to work for Haddon Sundblom's studio.
 In 1944, Anderson and his wife joined the Seventh-day Adventist Church and, by request, in 1945 he did his first painting of Jesus.
-Anderson's painting, "What Happened to Your Hand?", depicting Jesus with modern-day children was decried as blasphemous by some adults, but was eventually printed in the publishing program after the editor's daughter longingly wished that she too could sit on Jesus' lap like the girl in the painting.
+Anderson's painting, What Happened to Your Hand?, depicting Jesus with modern-day children was decried as blasphemous by some adults, but was eventually printed in the publishing program after the editor's daughter longingly wished that she too could sit on Jesus' lap like the girl in the painting.
 This was the very first painting of Jesus done showing Him in a modern-day setting.
 From that time on, he split his time between commercial illustrations and religious ones.
 He painted approximately 300 religious-themed illustrations for Review and Herald Publishing Association at near minimum wage.